Jan Farský: Chamber of Deputies

 Farský was elected to the Chamber of Deputies in elections in 2010, on the candidate list of TOP 09.
-Despite being placed last place on the ballot, Farský received 3,425 preferential votes to be elected as an MP.
-He was reelected in 2013, running as the lead candidate on the combined list of TOP 09 and STAN in the Liberec Region.
+He was re-elected in 2013, running as the lead candidate on the combined list of TOP 09 and STAN in the Liberec Region.
 He received nearly 16% of preference votes cast for his list.
 From December 2013 he was deputy vice-chair of the Constitutional Law Committee.
 He was one of seven Czech members elected to the Permanent Delegation to the Parliamentary Assembly of NATO in 2010.
-He was also a member of the Committee for European Affairs from 2017 to 2021.

-Farský's main areas of policy interest are transparency in the public sector and public spending, anti-corruption legislation, public contracts, reducing the regional gap, and procurement rules.
-In June 2012 Jan Farský introduced a draft law on the contracts registry, intending to make data on public expenditure easily accessible online to the public, apart from in exceptional cases, similar to the policy introduced in Slovakia in 2011.
+In June 2012, Farský introduced a draft law on the contracts registry, intending to make data on public expenditure accessible online to the public apart from in exceptional cases, similar to the policy introduced in Slovakia in 2011.
 The bill was passed into law on 24 November 2015.
 He was also involved in gambling taxation and the strengthening of municipal powers to restrict slot machine gambling.
 He has also repeatedly proposed legislation to move certain state agencies from Prague to other regions.

 In 2020, the Chamber of Deputies passed a proposal by Farsky to grant five extra days of paid vacation to camp leaders and coaches of youth sports teams.

 In the 2017 legislative elections, Farsky was the national leader of STAN and their lead candidate in Prague, as STAN entered the Chamber of Deputies for the first time running on its own.
 Farský won 5,269 preferential votes and retained his seat.
-On 23 October 2017, he was elected chair of the STAN parliamentary group.
+He was elected chair of the STAN parliamentary group on 23 October.

-On 13 April 2019, at the 10th Republican Congress, Farsky was elected 1st vice-chairman of STAN, running unopposed and receiving 93% of the votes.
-At the end of August 2021, he was reelected to this position, again running unopposed and receiving 94% of the votes of delegates present.
+At the 10th Republican Congress on 13 April 2019, Farský was elected 1st vice-chairman of STAN, running unopposed and receiving 93% of the votes.
+He was re-elected to this position at the end of August 2021, again running unopposed and receiving 94% of the votes of delegates present.

-In parliamentary elections in 2021, Farsky was a member of STAN and leader of the Pirates and Mayors coalition list in Liberec Region, winning reelection to the Chamber of Deputies.
-He subsequently also became chair of the STAN parliamentary group.
+In the 2021 parliamentary election, Farský was a member of STAN and leader of the Pirates and Mayors coalition list in Liberec Region, winning re-election to the Chamber of Deputies.
+He later became chair of the STAN parliamentary group.